 03

-The Egyptian Royals Collection is a three book series by Michelle Moran that begins with Nefertiti, which was first published in 2007.
+The Egyptian Royals Collection is a three-book series by Michelle Moran that begins with Nefertiti, first published in 2007.
 This series has been praised for its historical accuracy.

 From the Publisher: “Nefertiti and her younger sister, Mutnodjmet, have been raised in a powerful family that has provided wives to the rulers of Egypt for centuries.